lostsource/SimpleRTCData/README.md

 *SimpleRTCData.on('disconnect', Function callback)*

 Emitted when [RTCPeerConnection.iceConnectionState](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/iceConnectionState) has a value of `disconnected` or the [RTCDataChannel.onclose](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel/onclose) event is triggered.

+### on('request')
+*SimpleRTCData.on('request', Object SimpleRTCDataRequest)*

+Emitted when the remote peer calls the [request] method.
+The callback contains a SimpleRTCDataRequest object which can be used to send a reply to the requesting peer.

 ### onChannelEvent
 *SimpleRTCData.onChannelEvent(String eventType, Function callback)*